DrakeHooks/CasinoClaim/README.md

 cd CasinoClaim
 ```

-1. Sign in to Chanced, CrownCoins Casino, and Luckybird on a google chrome browser.
+1. Sign in to CrownCoins Casino, and Luckybird in a chrome browser.
 Then, take the "User Data" folder (usually located in "AppData/Local/Google/Chrome"), and place it in the "google-chrome" folder in the project.

 2. Create a discord bot and invite it to your server.
 You can follow this guide to create a discord bot: [guide](discordBot.md)

 3. Create the .env file in the root directory of the project and add the following:
     1. Add `DISCORD_TOKEN` and `DISCORD_CHANNEL` to your `.env` file.
-    2. Add your casino login credentials to .env file.
+    2. Add your casino login credentials by editing the .env.example file.
+After editing, rename the file to .env and save.
 Note: some casino logins are currently only supported through the User Data directory.
 4. run `docker compose up -d`